Greek numerals: Zero

+As a non-positional system, Greek numerals do not have an official representation of the number zero.

 Hellenistic astronomers extended alphabetic Greek numerals into a sexagesimal positional numbering system by limiting each position to a maximum value of 50 + 9 which uses only the letters up through nu (ν) and included otherwise unused omicron (ο) as a special symbol for zero.
 Omicron as zero was only used alone for a whole table cell, rather than combined with other digits, like today's modern zero, which is a placeholder in positional numeric notation.
 This system was probably adapted from Babylonian numerals by Hipparchus c.
 140 BCE.
 It was then used by Ptolemy (c.
 140 BCE), Theon (c.
 380 CE) and Theon's daughter Hypatia.
 The symbol omicron or 'ο' as used for zero in astronomical and mathematical data tables is clearly different from its conventional use as the value for 70.
 In the 2nd century papyrus shown here, one can see the symbol for zero in the lower right, and a number of larger omicrons elsewhere in the same papyrus.

 In Ptolemy's table of chords, the first fairly extensive trigonometric table, there were 360 rows, portions of which looked as follows: